Vincent-Talen/BIN2-P8/README.md

 * Supplementary materials document

 ### / endreport
-This is the final assignment where a report is written and the biological model recreatet (and expanded) could be considered as a seperate project in the repository.
+This is the final assignment where a report is written and the biological model recreated (and expanded) should almost be considered as a separate project in the repository.
-To knit the endreport or run the r code the working directory has to be set to the endreport directory.
+To knit the endreport or run the R code the working directory has to be set to the endreport directory.
 Everything is written and subdivided into multiple files, the `endreport.Rmd` is the main file and can be knitted to pdf.
-It is split into files located in the `subfiles` directory, leaving only the actual article text in the main file and rendering the complete article with the subfiles.
+The endreport article is split into separate sections as files, which are subsequently located in the `subfiles` directory.
+This is so the the main file only contains the actual article text and not other things such as the title page.
-The R code in the `r_code` directory is seperate and modular but has dependancies built in referring to eachother.
+The R code in the `r_code` directory is separate and modular but has dependencies built in referring to each other.
 `model.R` is the basis of the project and `scenarios.R` uses functions from `functions.R` to simulate scenarios with the model.

 ### / weekX assignments
 The four weekly assignment directories contain Rmarkdown files, their knitted pdf's and some supplementary figures.
 There is not much to do with the weekly assignments except to read through the pdf's, they do not have anything substantial to reproduce.
-Unlike the endreport, which is properly reproducable because it has actual code files.
+Unlike the endreport, which is properly reproducible because it has actual code files.

 ## Installation